LTV Calculation: How to Do It and Where Devs Fail

 Let’s take a step back.
 Developers have more autonomy and control over their destiny if they have an understanding of their unit economics in particular and a good understanding of their app’s lifetime value (LTV).
 LTV is the expected revenue to be earned from a customer during the lifespan of the app.
 With even a basic understanding of their metrics, they can be better equipped to know if paid user acquisition is viable as a way to scale up their app’s install base.

 LTV is often seen as a vanity metric, as it is hard to calculate and many developers find it to be a nebulous concept and difficult to apply to their marketing plans.
 The reality is that if correctly understood, LTV is a very powerful metric that can define the success of your app, as it indicates whether or not you are able to spend money profitably on paid user acquisition through channels like Facebook and Google.
 There are many different ways in which to calculate LTV for freemium apps.
-Pollen VC’s LTV Calculator is popular amongst app developers which use readily available metrics to calculate and visualise the LTV curve.
+Pollen VC’s LTV Calculator is popular amongst app developers which use readily available metrics to calculate and visualize the LTV curve.

 By working with your advertising partners, you should have easy visibility of your customer acquisition costs – CPI (Cost Per Install), or now more frequently CPA (Cost Per Action) which defines the amount you will pay for a user to install an app on a mobile device, or complete a specific “Action” within your app, such as complete a tutorial or make a first purchase.
-Advertising platforms are getting increasingly sophisticated at pricing against these post-install events so that marketers can pay for what makes sense for their business to maximise ROI on marketing spend.
+Advertising platforms are getting increasingly sophisticated at pricing against these post-install events so that marketers can pay for what makes sense for their business to maximize ROI on marketing spend.

-From the app stores and your analytics tools you can also easily figure out your revenue and retention metrics.
+From the app stores and your analytics tools, you can also easily figure out your revenue and retention metrics.
 For freemium LTV calculation, we are most concerned with the ARPDAU metric (Average Revenue per Daily Active User) and also the retention curve – understanding how long people stay using the app before they drop off.

 For example, you may have a CPI of $1.00 per user.
 Thus, you’re looking at a marketing budget expenditure of $10,000 for 10,000 app installs.
 While most apps will have an organic uplift of at least a few percentage points – users who discover your app via sharing, a feature placement, PR, or word of mouth, but unless this uplift (also known as Virality or “K factor” can be established with some certainty, it may be best to leave this out of the calculation